ashithav/cache/README.md

 # cache
 README
 ======
+This SMP cache simulator is based on the uni core cache class developed by Ahmad Samih & Dr.Yan Solihin.
-This cache simulator implements three cache coherence protocols: MSI, MESI and Dragon.
+It implements three cache coherence protocols: MSI, MESI and Dragon.

 Cache organization
 ------------------